Improving the efficiency of learning-based error mitigation: Introduction

 We propose two strategies to prevent clustering and improve the shot-efficiency of learning based error mitigation.
-First, we propose to generate near-Clifford training circuits with widely spread distributions of noisy and exact expectation values of the observable of interest using Markov Chain Monte Carlo sampling of near-Clifford circuits.
+First, we propose to generate near-Clifford training circuits with widely spread distributions of noisy and exact expectation values of the observable of interest.
 We propose algorithms to generate such distributions which do not require quantum resources (shots) and therefore are suitable for improving the shot-efficiency.

 Second, for circuits with symmetries we propose to use multiple observables, whose expectation values are equal by virtue of the symmetries, to increase the amount of training data available to learn the ansatz for noiseless expectation values.
 Such an increase enables us to learn from a fraction of the expectation values which are not clustered around $0$.
 We show how to use this strategy to improve the shot-efficiency of error mitigation.
 We summarize schematically the proposed approaches in Fig.~\ref{fig:method}.
 To demonstrate the power of these strategies we mitigate correlation functions of the ground state of the XY model prepared using the IBM Toronto quantum computer.
 We obtain an order of magnitude improvement in mitigation quality over standard learning-based error mitigation for moderate mitigation shot costs of order $10^5$.
 Furthermore, for such shot costs, we find that the new method outperforms the standard one even when using a factor of 10 fewer shots.
+As a second example of the new approach's usefulness, we mitigate the ground state energy of LiH molecule that does not have exploitable symmetries.
+In this case, we obtain orders of magnitude shot cost reduction for a real-device-inspired noise model using the first strategy.